OctoPrint/OctoPrint/docs/api/fileops.rst

      - Information regarding the last print on record for the file
    * - ``last.date``
      - 1
-     - String representing a date and time in the format ``YYYY-MM-DD HH:mm``
+     - Unix timestamp
-     - Date and time when the file was printed last
+     - Timestamp when this file was printed last
    * - ``last.success``
      - 1
      - Boolean